-***This article was created in partnership with our sponsor, Tahiti Tourisme***
+***This article was created by International Traveller with support of Tahiti Tourisme***

 French Polynesia, as Tahiti is officially known, is flung across an immense stretch of the South Pacific Ocean, so vast that if the French territory was superimposed with a map of Europe it would reach from Russia to the UK.

 A beguiling blend of Tahitian and French culture exists right across the country’s 118 islands and atolls.
 Residents speak French and Tahitian, serve French cuisine along with Polynesian specialties, and resorts incorporate European refinements with laid back South Pacific style.

 This intriguing mixture of tropical island culture and French sophistication comes together to form the ideal holiday destination.

 Reason Tahiti is heaven on earth #1: unrivalled natural beauty

 As well as offering its own distinct personality and breathtaking backdrop, each island is home to an intricate natural tapestry and vibrant underwater world teeming with marine life and rhythmical reefs that rise and fall to a natural, island beat.

 Tahiti’s charm lies not only her in unrivalled beauty, but also in her versatility.

 Visitors can swim in a turquoise wonderland, whale watch in pristine waters, quad-bike along forested ridge lines, cruise on luxury yachts, indulge in a spa experience, savour wine from a tropical vineyard, shop for a Tahitian pearl, surf one of the world’s best-known breaks or simply relax and do absolutely nothing.

 Reason Tahiti is heaven on earth #2: it’s the perfect to honeymoon